 However, she points that quantity also matters: “As with any treat, [the following] are best to be given in moderation.
 Anything fed in large quantities has the potential to cause mild tummy upset and/or diarrhea.”

 You should also consider the right amount of food in terms of your dog’s size.
-Smaller tummies need proportionally less than larger pups.
+Smaller tummies need proportionally less than larger pups, so read on to find out what you can give them and what you should safely stash out of your pup’s reach.

 Foods that dogs can eat: pumpkin/squash